MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-cloud-stream-binder-java-app-with-service-bus.md

 ## Prerequisites

-The following prerequisites are required for this article:

-1. An Azure subscription; if you don't already have an Azure subscription, you can activate your [MSDN subscriber benefits](https://azure.microsoft.com/pricing/member-offers/credit-for-visual-studio-subscribers/) or sign up for a [free account](https://azure.microsoft.com/free/).
+- An Azure subscription; if you don't already have an Azure subscription, you can activate your [MSDN subscriber benefits](https://azure.microsoft.com/pricing/member-offers/credit-for-visual-studio-subscribers/) or sign up for a [free account](https://azure.microsoft.com/free/).

-1. A supported Java Development Kit (JDK), version 8 or later.
+- A supported Java Development Kit (JDK), version 8 or later.
 For more information about the JDKs available for use when developing on Azure, see [Java support on Azure and Azure Stack](../fundamentals/java-support-on-azure.md).

-1. Apache's [Maven](http://maven.apache.org/), version 3.2 or later.
+- Apache's [Maven](http://maven.apache.org/), version 3.2 or later.

-1. If you already have a configured Service Bus queue or topic, ensure that the Service Bus namespace meets the following requirements:
+- If you already have a configured Service Bus queue or topic, ensure that the Service Bus namespace meets the following requirements:

-    1. Allows access from all networks
+  - Allows access from all networks.
-    1. Is Standard (or higher)
+  - Is Standard (or higher).
-    1. Has an access policy with read/write access for your queue and topic
+  - Has an access policy with read/write access for your queue and topic.

-1. If you don't have a configured Service Bus queue or topic, use the Azure portal to [create a Service Bus queue](/azure/service-bus-messaging/service-bus-quickstart-portal) or [create a Service Bus topic](/azure/service-bus-messaging/service-bus-quickstart-topics-subscriptions-portal).
+- If you don't have a configured Service Bus queue or topic, use the Azure portal to [create a Service Bus queue](/azure/service-bus-messaging/service-bus-quickstart-portal) or [create a Service Bus topic](/azure/service-bus-messaging/service-bus-quickstart-topics-subscriptions-portal).
 Ensure that the namespace meets the requirements specified in the previous step.
 Also, make note of the connection string in the namespace as you need it for this tutorial's test app.

-1. If you don't have a Spring Boot application, create a **Maven** project with the [Spring Initializr](https://start.spring.io/).
-Remember to select **Maven Project** and, under **Dependencies**, add the **Web** dependency, select **8** or **11** Java version.
+- If you don't have a Spring Boot application, create a Maven project with the [Spring Initializr](https://start.spring.io/).
+Be sure to select **Maven Project** and, under **Dependencies**, add the **Web** dependency, and then select Java version 8 or 11.

 > [!IMPORTANT]
 > Spring Boot version 2.5 or higher is required to complete the steps in this article.